miklevin/MikeLev.in/_posts/2025-02-28-fasthtml-fastapi-llm-over-training.md

 ### Tweet Strategy From Grok 3

-> It seems a shame the walrus said to write these long articles and to rarely
-> tweet them out, especially now that Grok 3 can grok it all.
-And so, I ask Grok
-> 3 for a tweeting strategy and successfully ask it to format the markdown for
-> here!

-**Grok 3**: To effectively share your article on X, craft a concise, engaging post that highlights the main issue and includes a link to your article.
+To effectively share your article on X, craft a concise, engaging post that highlights the main issue and includes a link to your article.
 Here’s a suggested tweet:

 > "LLMs are over-trained on FastAPI, making them struggle with FastHTML.
 Read our article: [link to your article] #AI #WebDev #Python @OpenAI @AnthropicAI @GoogleAI @xAI @CursorAI"